Old MacDonald Duck: Music

 The cartoon takes its title from the children's song "Old MacDonald Had a Farm" that Donald sings while feeding his animals.
 Later on, while milking Clementine, Donald sings also the American folk ballad "Oh My Darling, Clementine".

 In addition, "Turkey in the Straw" is used as background music, as in Steamboat Willie and The Band Concert.

 Legacy

 Frames from this short have been shown and reused to describe how animation works.
 This clip is first seen in The Reluctant Dragon with Robert Benchley, later in Donald Duck's 50th Birthday to Dick Van Dyke, and a later special with Tony Anselmo and Neil Patrick Harris.

 Home media

 The short was released on May 18, 2004, on Walt Disney Treasures: The Chronological Donald, Volume One: 1934-1941.
+It was released to Disney+ on October 6, 2023.